 - Verdict – With each trial, there comes a verdict.
 If the verdict is for you, your property will be returned.
 Alternatively, if the verdict is for the government, the property will transfer to them formally.

 When your assets have been forfeited either civilly or criminally, Ron S. Chapman can help you recover your possessions.

 If you hire Mr. Chapman, he will do all of the following things for you:

 - Investigate the prosecutor’s case against you.

 - Investigate your defenses.

 - Try to get the best possible result for you.

-Visit us at http://www.justiceflorida.com/ You can also connect with the West Palm Beach Criminal Defense Office online today!
-Ron Chapman, an experienced criminal defense lawyer dedicated to defending your rights.
+Visit us at https://www.justiceflorida.com/ You can also connect with the West Palm Beach Criminal Defense Office online today!
+Ronald Chapman, an experienced criminal defense lawyer, dedicated to defending your rights.
 Contact him today to begin to discuss your case.